Ion Vinea: Poetry

-Vinea's 1920s poetry was more evidently connected with Surrealism and Expressionism, with echoes from Apollinaire and Georges Linze, superimposed over a classical Symbolist structure.
+Vinea's embrace of modernism, always censured by his classicist mind and interest in cultural synthesis, has prompted scholar Marian Victor Buciu to argue that he was in some ways an anticipatory postmodern.
+As argued by Buciu, his very qualification as an "extremist" only makes sense within the specific framework of Romanian literature, which "has sacralized its traditional formats."
+If Vinea's 1920s poetry was more evidently connected with Surrealism and Expressionism, with echoes from Apollinaire and Georges Linze, it was always superimposed over a classical Symbolist structure; Buciu believes that the "neo-romantic fashion" took over in Ora fântânilor, subduing his Expressionism, and eventually his Symbolism as well.
 In Lamento, which sets the tone for his 1920s poetry, the setting is Symbolist:

 Despite their many differences in style and ideology, Vinea, Barbu and Mateiu Caragiale shared a passion for Poe, a debt of inspiration to Romania's "obscure" Balkan substratum, and various other mannerisms.
 In 1928, Barbu, turning to a cerebral hermeticism, had settled on the notion that Vinea was his inferior, one of the "lazy" and "hybrid" poets, who relied on spontaneity and whim; as noted by Nicolae Manolescu, there was "nothing hermetic" about Vinea, the "pretentious troubadour".
 Călinescu also described Vinea as an author of "loosened sentimentality" and a Romanian Cocteau, while Tudor Vianu argued that Vinea's lyrical poetry was symptomatic for a new poetic consciousness, with poets as "empty vessels" for "the ineffable".
 Vinea was not, however, the purely impulsive modernist: evidence suggests that he dissembled surrealist automatism by simply rearranging consciously written poetry into unusual formats.